bcgov/mobile-developer-guide/docs/distribution_methods.md

 ### Apple Enterprise App

 Use this distribution method for internal apps used only by employees.
 These apps are specifically made for the Province and are not SaaS solutions.
+The Province of BC holds the IP of these apps.
+They are signed with the Province's signing certificate.

 This distribution method is for apps that can't go through Apple's app review process.
 [Contact the Developer Experience team](contact.md) before choosing this method.

 #### Product Owner responsibilities